grishkam/QuickFigures/UserGuide/User Guide.md

 Changes to the default template are particularly important.
 The default template is applied to automatically generated figures.
 Using the **Create Default Template** menu item, a user can change the default template according to their own style.
 Afterwards, whenever the user creates a figure (whether done with the menu items, the QuickFigure Button or drag/drop) the figure will automatically be made in their style.
 A user can also delete the default template at any time.

 ### Add Menu
 The **Add** menu contains a variety of menu items that add something to the current worksheet.
 The contents of this menu will be slightly different for the [Layers Window](#Layers-Window) than for the menu bars of the other windows.
-For example the **Add Layer** menu item and several other options will only be present for the [Layers Window](#Layers-Window).
+For example, the **Add Layer** menu item and several other options will only be present for the [Layers Window](#Layers-Window).
 After a user creates a layer manually and selects it, newly added items are added to the currently selected layer.
 See section on layers window for details.

 ### Selected Item(s) Menu
 The **Selected Item(s)** menu performs specific operations that apply to the objects that the user currently has selected.
 A user can select an object by clicking on it within the worksheet or clicking within the layers window.
 Exactly which objects are treated as selected will differ if the menu bar for the layers window is used rather than the bar for the worksheet.